-We will return to these questions in the final chapter, where you will compare the reflective comments (Reflection 1.1) made here with what you have come to understand as a result of reading this book.
+We will return to these questions in the final chapter, where you will compare the reflective comments made here (Reflection 1.1) with what you have come to understand as a result of reading this book.
+Whilst the chapters have been separated out, you should think about them as related to each other.